evatitan/langRead/2025/The_culture_map.md

 • Understand and adapt to one another’s behaviors.
 • Patience and flexibility are key.
 Cross-cultural effectiveness takes time.
 Developing your own ability to recognize others’ reactions and adapt accordingly will help you to be increasingly persuasive (and therefore effective) when working internationally.

-HOLISTIC THINKING: THE ASIAN APPROACH TO PERSUASION
+HOLISTIC THINKING: THE ASIAN APPROACH TO PERSUASION AVOIDING THE PITFALLS, REAPING THE BENEFITS two tips:
+First, on a multicultural team, you can save time by having as few people in the group work across cultures as possible.
+Second, think carefully about your larger objectives before you mix cultures up.

 ## Glossary
 **groceries** /ˈɡrəʊsəriz/ n. 食品杂货